random689/tp/docs/DeveloperGuide.md

   **Note:** If a command fails its execution, it will not save the address book.
 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `ModelManager::undo`, which will pop the front element from the stack and restore `ab2`'s contents.
+The `undo` command will call `ModelManager#undo`, which will pop the front element from the stack and restore `ab2`'s contents.
 The top of the stack is now `ab1`.

 ![UndoRedoState3](images/UndoRedoState3.png)